Alimir/wp-ulike/readme.txt

 == Screenshots ==

-Screenshots are available in <a href="http://preview.alimir.ir/wp-ulike-plugin" target="_blank">Here</a> & <a target="_blank" href="http://preview.alimir.ir/developer/wp-ulike/">Here</a>
+1. Screenshot 1
+2. Screenshot 2
+3. Screenshot 3
+4. Screenshot 4

 == Frequently Asked Questions ==

 = How To Use this plugin? =
 Just install the plugin and activate the "automatic display" in plugin configuration panel.
-(WP ULike has three auto options for the post, comments and buddypress activities.)
+(WP ULike has three auto options for the post, comments, buddypress activities & bbPress Topics.)

 Also you can use this function and shortcode for the post likes: